Nek5000/NekROM/readme.md

 [![Build Status](https://travis-ci.com/kent0/MOR.svg?token=nDCiae81x8NojggcMEcA&branch=master)](https://travis-ci.com/kent0/MOR)

-To download the baffle case snapshots, goto MOR/bin and run `./gsnaps`.
+To download the baffle case snapshots, go to MOR/bin and run `./gsnaps`.

 For each case run `../../bin/linkc` in a case directory to link the source.